buhzinga/trench-tool/README.md

 # What is TrenchTool?

 TrenchTool is a browser extension for Photon Memescope that automates the token search process through hover-based copy-paste actions.
-Initially built with Anthropic's Claude 3.5 Sonnet and further optimized using DeepSeek, it transforms manual letter-by-letter typing into a single hover action, helping trenchers quickly check for copycat tokens before risking capital.
+Entirely built with Anthropic's Claude 3.5 Sonnet and further optimized using DeepSeek, it transforms manual letter-by-letter typing into a single hover action, helping trenchers quickly check for copycat tokens before risking capital.

 ## Table of Contents
 - [What is TrenchTool?](#what-is-trenchtool)